Govt bans private schools from collecting capitation fee

-Srinagar: The government on Friday barred private schools in Jammu and Kashmir from charging capitation fee and subjecting students to “screening” at the time of admission.
+Srinagar: The government on Friday barred private schools in the region from charging capitation fee and subjecting students to “screening” at the time of admission.

 The capitation fee often charged arbitrarily by private schools in the region has been rendered illegal by virtue of section 13 of the RTE Act 2009 of the Government of India.
 The Act came into effect in J&K after abrogation of Article 370 last year and the subsequent implementation of the J&K Reorganisation Act 2019.